 Maintenance, replacement, or repair of the emission control devices and systems may be performed by any marine engine repair establishment or individual.
-Engines are labeled with an Emission Control Information decal as permanent evidence of EPA certification.
+The Emission Control Information label was affixed to engines as permanent evidence of EPA certification.

 Emissions Warranty Coverage WARRANTY INFORMATION